Although both data lakes and data warehouses are commonly used to store large amounts of data, the phrases are not interchangeable.

 Different users benefit from data lakes and data warehouses.
-Data analysts and business analysts frequently operate in data warehouses that include specifically relevant data that has been processed for their purposes.
+Data analysts and business analysts frequently operate in data warehouses that include specifically relevant data that has been processed for their purposes, for example with tools to manage and compare data output like a comparison bar chart or other software.
 The usage of data warehouses necessitates a lower degree of programming and data science expertise.

 Data engineers create and maintain data lakes, which they incorporate into data pipelines.
 Because data lakes contain data of a broader and more current scope, data scientists collaborate more closely with them.

 Data warehouses and data lakes are suitable for distinct users:

 - Data warehouses are mostly employed by business professionals in the business world.